Cold Caps and Scalp Cooling Systems

 Ask your care team if scalp cooling systems are available at the facility where you’re planning to receive chemotherapy treatment.
 The Rapunzel Project, a nonprofit organization that helps people access scalp cooling, has a list of cancer treatment centers in the United States that have scalp cooling systems or biomedical freezers for cold caps.

-Paxman System requires you to provide them with a prescription for scalp cooling from your doctor before you can sign up.
+The Paxman System requires you to provide them with a prescription for scalp cooling from your doctor before you can sign up.

 Some people have successfully gotten their health insurance to cover some of the cost of renting cold caps or scalp cooling systems.
 But insurance coverage for scalp cooling isn’t yet standard in the United States.
-Learn more about covering the cost of scalp cooling.

 Preparing for scalp cooling